ilteoood/monorepo-vite/README.md

 # monorepo-vite
 Repository used for the talk "Monorepo: come te li aggiusto con un cacciaVite"

-## Step 2: dependencies refactor
+## Step 3: code splitting

-Thanks to `rollup-plugin-visualizer`, the `ui` package is able to produce the `stats.html` file.

-The `stats.html` file contains a graph that represents the size of each dependency.

-As you can see, `lodash` and `moment` are the heaviest one after `monaco-editor`.

-In this repo, we are going to reduce the bundle size using another library (es: `datejs`) or using a different way to import a required function `es: lodash`: all of keeping the initial functionalities.
+In this step, we are going to introduce [Code-Splitting](https://reactjs.org/docs/code-splitting.html) on React pages using `React.lazy`.

+This step allows use to divide our application in chunks, one for each page, and lazy-load them.